rxaviers/cldrjs/README.md

  - The leading "/cldr" can be ommited;
  - [Locale attributes](#cldrattributes), eg. `{languageId}`, are replaced with their appropriate values;

-Get item data given its path.
+Get the item data given its path, or return `undefined`.

+If extended with `cldr/unresolved.js`, get the item data or lookup by following [locale inheritance](http://www.unicode.org/reports/tr35/#Locale_Inheritance), set a local resolved cache if it's found (for subsequent faster access), or return `undefined`.

 ```javascript
 ptBr.get( "main/{languageId}/numbers/symbols-numberSystem-latn/decimal" );
 // ➡ ","
 ```

-*cldr.runtime.js*

-On the runtime version, it gets the item data directly or return `undefined`.

-*cldr.js*

-On the full version, it gets the item data directly or lookup by following [locale inheritance](http://www.unicode.org/reports/tr35/#Locale_Inheritance), set a local resolved cache if it's found (for subsequent faster access), or return `undefined`.

 ### cldr.main( path )